Cliffside Park, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 24.47 mi of roadways, of which 20.29 mi were maintained by the municipality and 4.18 mi by Bergen County.

 Palisade Avenue and Anderson Avenue are the main north–south roads of Cliffside Park.

 Public transportation

 NJ Transit bus lines 156, 159 and 181 offer service to and from Manhattan; the 22 route serves Jersey City; and the 751 and 755 offer local service.

 Popular culture

+Many films have had scenes filmed in Cliffside Park.

-Exteriors for The Vampire (1913), directed by Robert G. Vignola and starring Alice Hollister and Harry F. Millarde were filmed in Cliffside Park.
+Exteriors for The Vampire (1913), directed by Robert G. Vignola and starring Alice Hollister and Harry F. Millarde were filmed in the borough.

-Scenes from Cop Land, directed by James Mangold and starring Sylvester Stallone, Harvey Keitel and Ray Liotta were filmed in Cliffside Park.
+Scenes from Cop Land, directed by James Mangold and starring Sylvester Stallone, Harvey Keitel and Ray Liotta were filmed here.

-Scenes from the 1988 film Big, starring Tom Hanks and directed by Penny Marshall, were filmed in Cliffside Park.
+Portions of the 1988 film Big, starring Tom Hanks and directed by Penny Marshall, were filmed in Cliffside Park.

-The exterior shown for the Heffernan house that was used in CBS sitcom The King of Queens is in Cliffside Park.
+The exterior shown for the Heffernan house that was used in CBS sitcom The King of Queens is located in the borough.